 Online ordering is the process that ensures that a customer receives the goods they have purchased over the Internet.
-Order processing comes in four phases: inventory management to incoming orders, packaging, and shipping.
+Order processing comes in four phases: inventory management, incoming orders, packaging, and shipping.
 To ensure that fulfillment centers can effectively integrate into your business operations, you need to place your e-commerce orders with them.

 The order is often referred to as “order execution.”
 Orders are received from an online shop, forwarded, and sent to a fulfillment center where they are processed, packaged, and shipped.
 The fulfillment service company fills, processes, and dispatches the order from the store to the end customer’s home.

-If your order is fulfilled, this most likely means that the order has been processed and is currently being prepared for shipping.
+If an order is fulfilled, this most likely means that the order has been processed and is currently being prepared for shipping.
 Even with a direct ordering strategy, you can decide that you don’t want to be directly responsible for your orders.
 Companies that outsource order processing do not have to get into the small details of the procedures.
 If you are new to e-commerce, you should consider outsourcing your order processing.

-Still, your business is probably better off using third-party or outsourcing order fulfillment options if that is not possible.
-If your company relies on shipping to take your product to your customers, the entire order processing procedure can be much harder to forget.
+If possible, your business could potentially be more successful using third-party or outsourcing order fulfillment options.
+If your company relies on shipping to take your product to your customers, the entire order processing procedure can be more difficult to streamline.

-The most valuable aspect of manually executing orders is that operations management can oversee order volume and can decide when orders are shipped and better control raw materials and storing inventory.
+The most valuable aspect of manually executing orders is operations management can oversee order volume and can decide when orders are shipped and better control raw materials and storing and receiving inventory.
 Order execution covers every step from the sale to delivery of the order to the customer.
 It includes all actions that occur when a customer orders online or receives his product by mail.

-When it comes to fulfilling orders, an e-commerce retailer should consider it a process or an order fulfillment strategy, not a business model.
+When it comes to fulfilling orders, ecommerce businesses should consider it a process or an order fulfillment strategy, not a business model.